viiralt/habitat-client/README.md

 ## Progress

 This project is a day 0 eject from Expo.
 I'm currently in the process of refactoring the entire frontend by removing redundancies and impoving modularity/reusability in all components.
+Currently there may be strange bugs where the bundle.js fails, and build can only be achieved via XCode and not by running the terminal script.

 ### Tech Stack